Everest Base Camp Trek with Helicopter Return Cost

 Return Via Helicopter Trip

-Then descend back for a hot breakfast before taking the returning flight — another treat of the day.
-The chopper will fly you from Gorak Shep to Lukla — it is a quick shuttle service and each flight carries 2 people at a time.
+Then descend back for a hot breakfast before, then trek down to Lobuche before taking the returning flight — another treat of the day.
+The chopper will fly you from Lobuche to Lukla — it is a quick shuttle service and each flight carries 2 people at a time.
 You will get a window seat to explore the trail that you walked before from the air.

-From Gorak Shep, the view is spectacular.
+From Lobuche, the view is spectacular.
 You look down on the vast Khumbu Glacier, its icy ridges and deep crevasses.
 Everest, Lhotse, Nuptse and Ama Dablam dominate the skyline, their snow-clad peaks sparkling in the sunlight.

 As you descend toward Pheriche, the valley narrows slightly and you can see tiny Sherpa villages perched on the slope.
 And the Dudh Koshi River snakes through the valley.